What is Contemporary Art?

-Contemporary audiences play an active role in the process of constructing meaning about works of art.
-Some artists often say that the viewer contributes to or even completes the artwork by contributing his or her personal reflections, experiences, opinions, and interpretations.
-One of the cornerstones of the ART21 philosophy is to allow artists to present their work in their own words and to encourage viewers to access their own abilities to consider, react, and respond to visual art.
+Audiences play an active role in the process of constructing meaning about works of art.
+Some artists say that the viewer contributes to or even completes the artwork by offering his or her personal reflections, experiences, opinions, and interpretations.
+One of the cornerstones of ART21’s philosophy is to allow artists to present their work in their own words and to encourage viewers to consider, react, and respond to visual art.

 Curiosity, openness, and dialogue are the most important tools for engaging with works of art.
 Instead of questioning whether an artwork is good or bad, the study of contemporary art requires an open-ended methodology and an inquiry-based approach.
 Asking questions that ignite discussion and stimulate debate is an important first step toward appreciating and interpreting works of art that can defy expectation, may provoke strong responses, or contradict personal beliefs or societal values.